 Cafe Britt is probably the leader of the coffee industry in Costa Rica.
 Britt coffee is sold throughout the country at most grocery stores and gift shops.
 You will spot them by their artistic Costa Rica themed packaging.

-It is possible to visit the Britt Coffee plantation located less than an hour away from the San Jose international airport.
+It is possible to visit the Britt Coffee farm located less than an hour away from the San Jose international airport.

 Overall, it’s a really fun and informative experience.
 Just be prepared to drink a lot of coffee (if you want to of course).